AhmedNewiry/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty ==> this script creates an empty file called hello.
 6-multiple_permissions ==> this script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-7-everybody ==> this script adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody ==> this script adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond ==> this script sets the permission to the file hello as follows:
+Owner: no permission at all

+Group: no permission at all

+Other users: all the permissions